Dielectron production in central Pb$-$Pb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Estimation of hadronic sources

 where $R_{\rm AA, HNM}^{\rm c,b\to e^{+}e^{-}}$ is the dielectron nuclear modification factor due to HNM effects.
 Similarly, the CNM effects are estimated on the \ee pair with the dielectron nuclear modification factor due to CNM effects ($R_{\rm AA, CNM}^{\rm c,b\to e^{+}e^{-}}$) by taking the mean of the single electron $R^{{\rm c,b\to e^{\pm}}}_{\rm AA, CNM}$

 The resulting dielectron nuclear modification factor ($R_{\rm AA}^{\rm c,b\to e^{+}e^{-}}$),

 is reported on the right panel of Fig.~\ref{fig:hferaacocktail} for two different \ptee values as a function of \mee.
 Dielectrons with a large \mee and/or \ptee originate on average from heavy-flavor hadrons with higher \pt than \ee pairs at smaller \mee or \ptee and are therefore more affected by HNM effects.
 In this approach, CNM and HNM effects seem to cancel out within large uncertainties at low \mee and \ptee ($R^{{\rm c,b\to e^{+}e^{-}}}_{\rm AA, CNM} \times R^{{\rm c,b\to e^{+}e^{-}}}_{\rm AA, HNM} \approx 1$).
-The dielectron $R_{\rm AA}^{\rm c,b\to e^{+}e^{-}}$ is then applied to the contributions of correlated semileptonic open-charm and open-beauty hadron decays estimated from \pp collisions at the same \snn, as explained above.
-The resulting cocktail is called $R^{{\rm c,b\to e^{\pm}}}_{\rm AA}$-modified HF cocktail.
+The dielectron $R_{\rm AA}^{\rm c,b\to e^{+}e^{-}}$ is then applied to the contributions of correlated semileptonic open-charm and open-beauty hadron decays estimated from \pp collisions at the same \snn, as explained above, to obtain the $R^{{\rm c,b\to e^{\pm}}}_{\rm AA}$-modified HF contributions.
+The resulting full hadronic cocktail is called Cocktail2.